 - When Should I Refer Someone to Overeaters Anonymous? (#770)

 Bring a supply of local meeting lists.
 (Obtain permission from meeting contacts to include their information.)
 Include a handout that has the oa.org website and your service body’s website and/or contact information.
-The Courier and back issues of Lifeline magazine are available from the OA bookstore at bookstore.oa.org.
+Back issues of Lifeline magazine are available from the OA bookstore at bookstore.oa.org.
 Bring along a sign-up sheet for people who want to receive more information or your service body’s newsletter via email.
 For display only, consider including Overeaters Anonymous, Third Edition, book and CDs; The Twelve Steps and Twelve Traditions of Overeaters Anonymous, Second Edition book; For Today; Taste of Lifeline; Abstinence, Second Edition; Voices of Recovery; and specialized OA pamphlets, such as To the Man Who Wants to Stop Compulsive Overeating, Welcome.

 (about one to two months prior)

 Get firm commitments from volunteers: Booth volunteers should be chosen carefully.
 They will be representing the OA program and should demonstrate recovery on all three levels: emotional, spiritual, and physical.
 You may wish to have abstinence requirements.
 It is highly recommended that booth volunteers have at least one year of current abstinence and are maintaining a healthy body weight.
 Look for members who have suffered from different symptoms of the disease.